sourabhyadav/Sharing-Knowledge/Creating a 4-channel YOLO.md

 # Creating a 4-channel YOLO training using Darknet
 I was using trying to train a Yolo network on 4-channle as input training images.
 4-channels images would be required for using object detection using depth image or optiflow based object detection could be useful.
 I thought to add optical flow as flow data along with rgb data to create object detection for moving objects.

-**Use [Darknet](1) as the framework it does not contain support for 4-channels as the input.** And I did not find any Git repo for making it work.
+**[Darknet](1) framework does not contain support for 4-channels as the input.** And I did not find any Git repo for making it work.
 So I figured out how to make it happen.

 Following are thing sdone to make 4-channel training Yolo work:
 1. Create the 4-channel images and save it is as .png, **Why png** as jpg images does not contain 4-channels stuff.